 (c) engage in conduct intended to disrupt a tribunal.

 The purpose of this rule is to prevent improper influence upon a tribunal and to assure the professional integrity of judicial proceedings.
-Similarly, DR 7-108[A] of the former Mississippi Code of Professional Responsibility stated:

-Additionally, we note that Rule 3.6(a) on trial publicity prohibits a lawyer from making an extrajudicial statement that a reasonable person would expect to be disseminated by means if the lawyer knows or reasonably should know that it will have a substantial likelihood of materially prejudicing an adjudicative proceeding.
-Furthermore, paragraph (b)(5) of Rule 3.6 observes that such a statement is likely to have such an effect when it relates to information the lawyer knows or reasonably should know is likely to be inadmissable as evidence in a trial and would if disclosed create a substantial risk of prejudicing an impartial trial.
+Additionally, we note that Rule 3.6(a) on trial publicity prohibits a lawyer from making an extrajudicial statement that a reasonable person would expect to be disseminated by means of public communication if the lawyer knows or reasonably should know that it will have a substantial likelihood of materially prejudicing an adjudicative proceeding.
+Furthermore, paragraph (b)(5) of Rule 3.6 observes that such a statement is likely to have such an effect when it relates to information the lawyer knows or reasonably should know is likely to be inadmissible as evidence in a trial and would if disclosed create a substantial risk of prejudicing an impartial trial.

 It is the opinion of the Ethics Committee that the proposed practice as described above is ethically prohibited.
 See Rule 8.4(d) which states it is professional misconduct for a lawyer to engage in conduct that is prejudicial to the administration of justice.
 Such a mass mailing of a form letter, even if the recipients include clients or former clients, is a public communication that has a substantial likelihood of materially prejudicing a trial.
 The lawyer has little or no control over the subsequent conduct of such a large group; thus, there is no assurance that the members of the group will know, or abide by, the restrictions imposed upon the lawyer.
-Furthermore, the risk of prejudicing an impartial trial is increased by the dissemination of inadmissable information.
+Furthermore, the risk of prejudicing an impartial trial is increased by the dissemination of inadmissible information.
 It is essential to the judicial process that jurors and prospective jurors be protected against extraneous influences.
 The proposed practice makes the attainment of that goal difficult.

-This opinion does not preclude a lawyer from obtaining information regarding prospective jurors prior to trial, but the lawyer's efforts to obtain such information should not be in a mass or public manner, particularly one which involves the dissemination of inadmissable facts about the case.
+This opinion does not preclude a lawyer from obtaining information regarding prospective jurors prior to trial, but the lawyer's efforts to obtain such information should not be in a mass or public manner, particularly one which involves the dissemination of inadmissible facts about the case.
 A lawyer or anyone on his behalf who conducts an investigation of prospective jurors should act with circumspection and restraint.
 See Rule 3.6(c).